COVID-19 Information and Resources

-The U.S. Census Bureau has suspended field operations until April 1.
-As of now, there are no plans to extend the 2020 Census deadline.
+The U.S. Census Bureau self-response deadline has been extended until August 14, 2020.
+Field operations have been delayed an additional two weeks until April 15.
+For the full list of operational changes to the 2020 Census, please view the U.S. Census Bureau: 2020 Census Operational Adjustments Due to COVID-19 fact sheet.
 All households can continue to respond to the census online at my2020census.gov, over the phone, or by paper form (if one was received).
 For updates and more information visit the LDN Census 2020 page: https://www.tsl.texas.gov/ldn/census2020.

 - Please contact firstname.lastname@example.org with questions.